mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 ```
 wwctl overlay show wwinit /etc/issue.ww -r node01
 ```
-The overlay template itself may be edited using the command
+The overlay template itself may be edited using the command:
 ```
 wwctl overlay edit wwinit /etc/issue.ww
 ```

-Please note that after editing templates the overlays aren't updated automatically and should be rebuild with the command
+Please note that after editing templates, the overlays aren't updated automatically and should be rebuild with the command:
 ```
 wwctl overlay build
 ```